EP NowStoreAcademySupportProduction LotProducts by Country

 • Similarly, an actor’s nationality does not matter for Section A2 – it is all about the nationality or residency of the character and where it is established that they are from or reside.

-• The BFI is the ultimate arbiter of the availability of points in Section B, and you will need to provide clear descriptions and support for how your production demonstrates the points that are being claimed.
-For clarity, “diversity” can apply to subject matter which explores contemporary and social issues of disability, ethnic diversity, or social exclusion, as well as diversity in screen characters or on-screen or behind-the-camera talent with respect to gender, ethnicity or national origins, religion or spiritual belief, age, sexuality, disability, or social and economic background.
+• The BFI is the ultimate arbiter of the availability of points in Section B and you will need to provide clear descriptions and support for how your production demonstrates the points that are being claimed.
+For clarity, “diversity” can apply to subject matter which explores contemporary and social issues of disability, ethnic diversity or social exclusion, as well as diversity in screen characters or on-screen or behind-the-camera talent with respect to gender, ethnicity or national origins, religion or spiritual belief, age, sexuality, disability or social and economic background.

-• Other than Section C, all other areas allow for UK and/or EEA locations, nationality, or residency.
+• Other than Section C, all other areas allow for UK and/or EEA locations, nationality or residency.
 Therefore, a character with a clear European nationality (such as Wonder Woman being Greek) would qualify within Section A2.

 • You will need to have evidence to support all points claimed in Sections C and D, so it’s important to retain passports and other supporting documents if needed.
-Digital onboarding technology – such as EP’s Production Portal, which creates a secure record of each engagement even after you wrap – can help in this respect.

 To see a detailed explanation of the points system, broken down by section, take a look at our Cultural Test chart.

-What is the accountants report that is required?
+What is the accountant's report that is required?

 • Shooting schedules and set or location hire agreements for Section C1 points;